linode/docs/docs/guides/security/authentication/self-hosted-password-management-with-bitwarden-rs/index.md

         sudo docker ps

-## Install bitwarden_rs
+## Install vaultwarden

-This section outlines how to download the bitwarden_rs Docker image, setup volume persistence, and manage the Docker container.
+This section outlines how to download the vaultwarden Docker image, setup volume persistence, and manage the Docker container.

-1. Pull the bitwarden_rs image.
+1. Pull the vaultwarden image.

         sudo docker pull bitwardenrs/server:latest